 Why CPUs Have Integrated Graphics Cards?

-Laptops CPUs almost always have an integrated graphics card.
+Laptop CPUs almost always have an integrated graphics card.

 Also Read:

-Integrated Graphics Cards are NOT intended for Gaming or Graphic Intensive Work
+Integrated Graphics Cards are NOT intended for Gaming or Graphic Intensive Work.

 What are Dedicated Graphics Cards?